Application Security Posture Management (ASPM): A Comprehensive Guide for Proactive Security

 - Remediation guidance and automation helps teams fix threats without disrupting the SDLC.
 This includes auto-remediation for misconfigurations, bulk remediation for software supply chain vulnerabilities, and one-click remediation for isolating vulnerable systems.

 - Continuous monitoring provides real-time risk assessments.
-This allows organizations to be aware of their application security posture and assess risks dynamically.
+This allows organizations to be aware of their application security posture and assess risks dynamically, constantly scanning for new threats or changes.

 - Seamless integration with CI/CD pipelines embeds security checks early in the development process.
 This ensures vulnerabilities are detected and remediated before they reach production.